Suggested links

 • Stroke

-Individuals who abuse crystal meth for a long period of time put themselves at high risk for major health complications and life-threatening overdose.
+Individuals that abuse crystal meth for a long period put themselves at high risk for major health complications and life-threatening overdose.

-Long-term meth users put themselves at risk of experiencing the following side effects:
+Long-term meth users put themselves at risk for experiencing the following side effects:

 • Significant weight loss